Functional equations for orbifold wreath products: Decomposable Functors and Wreath Products

-The sets in Equation \ref{eq-DMFixedPoint} of course depend on the choice of $\theta_1$ and $\theta_2$, but their diffeomorphism--type depends only on the corresponding conjugacy classes and hence on the isomorphism type of the bundles $P_1$ and $P_2$.
+The sets in Equation \eqref{eq-DMFixedPoint} of course depend on the choice of $\theta_1$ and $\theta_2$, but their diffeomorphism-type depends only on the corresponding conjugacy classes and hence on the isomorphism classes of the bundles $P_1$ and $P_2$.